 In order to know for sure, you should take a sample of your soil and send it away for diagnostics.
 As the nematode infestation gets worse, it will create more bumps and galls on the roots.
 These galls inhibit the tree’s ability to take up nutrients and will eventually lead to the tree’s death.

 How to Control Root Knot Nematodes on Fig Trees

 There is no real cure for figs with root knot nematodes.
 Once an infestation takes hold, the best course of action is to fertilize vigorously.
-This will encourage root growth and hopefully give the tree enough uninfested roots with which to take in nutrients.
-But even this is just delaying the inevitable.
+This will encourage root growth and hopefully give the tree enough uninfected roots with which to take in nutrients.
+Even this is just delaying the inevitable, however.